nbertagnolli/nbertagnolli.github.io/_posts/2018-01-28-5-minute-deep-learning-ios-app.md

 ## **TADA!!!**

 We're done!
 Just build the app now : ).
-Now you can put any simple Keras model in to an iOS application.
+You can put any simple keras model in to an iOS application.
 Try making the model better or classifying other things.